shaubert/adapters/README.md

   *  `SackOfViewsAdapter` — to create adapter from views;

 From library:
-  *  `StableIdsFragmentStatePagerAdapter` — FragmentStatePagerAdapter with stable item ids;
+  *  `StableIdsFragmentStatePagerAdapter` — FragmentStatePagerAdapter with stable item ids and notifyDataSetChange() support;
   *  `AdaptersCarousel` —  multi-adapter, you can populate it with other adapters and dynamically change current;
   *  `AdapterWithEmptyItem` — adapter wrapper that can show empty item if count == 0.
   *  `CheckableAdapter` — check/uncheck item views (that extends `Checkable` interface) in adapter;